January in Maastricht, the Netherlands

 - Enjoy a comprehensive program that prides itself on providing the best possible European study abroad experiences both inside and outside the classroom.

-- See European and International institutions at work, e.g. visit European Parliament and the European Commission in Brussels, the International Criminal Court in the Hague or Greenpeace in Amsterdam.
+- See European and International institutions at work, e.g. visit European Parliament and the European Commission in Brussels or the International Criminal Court in the Hague.

-- Gain credit for a dynamic and engaging course (taught in English) designed for international students that integrates cultural excursions and weekend trips.
+- Gain credit for a dynamic and engaging course (taught in English) designed for international students that integrates cultural excursions.